MechatronicBeing/HumanBeings/readme.txt

 # HumanBeing
-Free "public domain" resources : the human being (health, anatomy, development, life).
+Free public resources : the human being (health, anatomy, development, life).

 ## Healthcare Disclaimer
 - THIS WEBSITE DOES NOT PROVIDE, REPLACE OR OVERRULE PROFESSIONAL HEALTH/MEDICAL ADVICE, DIAGNOSIS OR TREATMENT.